root-11/tablite/README.md

 We're all tired of reinventing the wheel when we need to process a bit of data.

-- Pandas has a huge memory overhead.
+- Pandas has a huge memory overhead when the datatypes are messy (hint: They are!).
 - Numpy has become a language of it's own.
 It just doesn't seem pythonic anymore.
 - Arrows [isn't ready](https://arrow.apache.org/docs/python/dataset.html).
 - SQLite is great but just too slow, particularly on disk.